 Although many people use buprenorphine as a treatment for other addictions, it is possible to become very significantly addicted to this drug.
 And, when buprenorphine addiction becomes a problem, treatment options can be very difficult.
 The US Department of Health and Human Services offers some insight into how buprenorphine addiction treatment of this addiction should occur.

 Generally, individuals must be monitored medically and given therapy with low doses of this drug for a period of 12 to 24 hours.
 Once the patient is stabilized, the treatment will include gradually tapering the dosing of this drug until it is not present in the system.
-Additionally, other medications and therapies are necessary to help patients to not only break the physical addiction to this drug, but also to improve his or her symptoms of psychological addition.
+Additionally, other medications and therapies are necessary to help patients to not only break the physical addiction to this drug, but also to improve his or her symptoms of psychological addiction.

 From the initial induction phase through the maintenance phase of any opiate abuse treatment, the goal is to help the patient with emotional, psychological, and behavioral issues as well as those physical symptoms of withdrawal.
 Withdrawal from this medication is not as severe as other opiates, but is, nonetheless, worrisome and difficult.